Scrooge (1935)

 Fortunately for this film, some of the Dickens twinkle unavoidably comes through in the content and dialogue of the happy scenes.
 It’s the serious scenes that suffer for the twinkle’s absence and the black-and-white cinematography doesn’t help.

 Lead actor Seymour Hicks had been playing Scrooge on stage since 1901, and also played the role in the 1913 silent short “Scrooge”.
-His performance here is excellent and marks the first really noteworthy portrayal of Scrooge set to celluloid that has survived until today.
+His performance here in 1935 is excellent and marks the first really noteworthy portrayal of Scrooge set to celluloid that has survived until today.

 Onwards!

-+ viewed 2024-12-03, HDI7, 1.37, 1D
++ first viewed 2024-12-03, HDI7, 1.37, 1D

 + ⏳👨👩👧👦👻🎈🎄🎅🦄🧙😥